amxv/agentstudio/artifacts/image/README.md

 - **Image-to-Image**: Uses selected I2I model (e.g., `fal-ai/flux-pro/kontext`) for single image transformation tasks
 - **Multi-Image**: Automatically uses `fal-ai/flux-pro/kontext/max/multi` when multiple images are detected for enhanced context understanding

+**Important**: Multi-image models (like FLUX Kontext Max Multi) always require the `image_urls` parameter as an array, even when processing a single image.
+This is automatically handled by the system.

 ## Parameters

 ### Text-to-Image Parameters